microsoft/tilecode/manual.md

 # Programming in TileCode {#programming}

 TileCode programming takes place by creating a set of rules that describe sprite behavior.
 Let’s start with a fresh game example.
 Go to the load screen and select game slot #1 which will open the "Hello World" game.
 If you play the game, you’ll see that you can move the player sprite around with the direction pad.
-The goal is to eat as many apple as possible while avoiding the snakes.
+The goal is to eat as many apples as possible while avoiding the snakes.

 ![demo_helloworld](pics/helloWorldDemo.gif)